pinchbv/floor/floor/README.md

 SQLite allows storing values of only a handful types.
 Whenever more complex Dart in-memory objects should be stored, there sometimes is the need for converting between Dart and SQLite compatible types.
 Dart's `DateTime`, for instance, provides an object-oriented API for handling time.
-Objects of this class can simply be represented as `int` values by mapping `DateTime` as its timestamp.
+Objects of this class can simply be represented as `int` values by mapping `DateTime` as its timestamp in milliseconds.
 Instead of repeatedly mapping between these types, when reading and writing, type converters come to the rescue.
 It's just required to define the conversion from a database to an in-memory type (and vice versa) once, which then is reused over and over again.